djoy4/YOLOv3/README.md

-# You Only Look Once : An Incremental Upadte -  (YOLOv3)
+# You Only Look Once : An Incremental Update -  (YOLOv3)

 Authors: Mariaos Marianos , Denzil A Joy